 Writing at Techdirt, Mike Masnick says book publishers are making a better fist of the transition to digital.

-Masnick quotes Rob Reid who explains at The Wall Street Journal why there’s little e-book copyright infringement compared to music piracy.
+Masnick quotes Rob Reid who writes at The Wall Street Journal there’s little e-book copyright infringement compared to music piracy.
 He says while book publishers aren’t great at dealing with the issues, they are doing a better job than the music industry.

 Instead of fighting the move to digital, they embraced it and made electronic versions their books available for digital readers from the outset.
 Music companies resisted MP3 players for years.

 So when digital books first hit the market, readers had legitimate ways of buying them from day one.
 Most people’s first experience of ebooks would have been through legal, licensed channels and not from pirates.
 This kept the dollars coming in.